-Our ratings of local chains and stores report how each stacks up for price and quality.
-To compare prices, our researchers used a 153-item market basket of common items—and a lot of energy—to shop area options.
+Our ratings of Chicago area grocery chains and stores report how each stacks up for price and quality.
+To compare prices, our researchers used a 153-item list of common items to shop area options.
 To evaluate stores on quality of products and service, we surveyed area consumers.
-The results are reported in our ratings tables and summarized below.
+The figures below summarize our findings; for details, see our Ratings Tables.

 Whole Foods remains by far the area’s most expensive grocery chain.

-When Amazon purchased Whole Foods last year, many consumers were excited by the prospect of paying Amazon-like prices for Whole Foods-quality products.
-But we’re not there quite yet.
+When Amazon purchased Whole Foods in 2017, many consumers were excited by the prospect of paying Amazon-like prices for Whole Foods-quality products.
+That hasn’t happened.

 Jewel-Osco’s prices were higher than most other traditional supermarkets’.

-The chain that operates the most grocery stores in the area charges higher prices than most of its competition.
-Jewel-Osco’s prices were about five percent higher than Butera’s, 10 percent higher than Food 4 Less’ and Mariano’s, eight percent higher than Meijer’s, three percent higher than Shop & Save’s, seven to eight percent higher than Target’s, 16 percent higher than Walmart’s, and 25 percent higher than Woodman’s.
+The chain that operates the most grocery stores in the area charges higher prices than most of its competitors.
+Jewel’s prices were about 17 percent higher than Walmart, 15 percent higher than Meijer, 12 percent higher than Food 4 Less and Target, seven percent higher than Mariano’s and Woodman’s, and four percent higher than Fresh Thyme and Pete’s.

 A crowded supermarket scene results in low prices for area shoppers.

 Unlike in most major U.S. metropolitan areas, a lot of different companies operate grocery stores in the Chicago area.
 That competition drives down prices: The price differences between the low-cost chains and high-cost chains in this area are a lot smaller here than in the six other regions where we publish Checkbook.
 In other words, stores here that offer middle-of-the-road pricing would be price winners in other markets.